|1. Memorial:||Ramscappelle Road Military Cemetery||II. B. 21.|

 In 1911, he was barracked with the 2nd Northamptonshire Regiment.
 He recorded as being single.

-Married Eileen Hunter on 22nd Mar 1916 and had been promoted by this time to Major in the Northamptonshire Regiment
+Married Eileen (nee Hunter) formerly of 25, Iverna Court, Kensington, W., and now Mrs.Trevor Finnis, of 9, Kensington Crescent, W. London on 22nd Mar 1916.
+By this time he had been promoted by this time to Major in the Northamptonshire Regiment.

 Family :Eileen Hunter b.1885 - nee Sykes.
 Married in 1916 when resident at 68 Palace Road.
 W.London.
 Father was Robert Samuel Hunter, a Merchant.
 She possibly remarried and became Eileen Finnis husband of Shirley Park Hotel, East Croydon.

-He joined the Militia in 1895 and was gazetted from there to a commission in the Northampton Regiment, with whom he served during the South African War, being awarded the Queens's medal with three clasps.
-In May l915 he went to France with a battalion of the Northamptonshire Regiment as a Major and a year later was given the command of the 10th battalion of the D.C.L.I.
-Except for six weeks prior to taking his new command into active service, he had been on continuous active service from May 1915 until the day of his death in action 11 August 1917.
-He was then acting Lieutenant-Colonel, and had been twice mentioned in despatches.
-His London address was 25 Iverns Court, Kensington.
-[Accreditation: Peter Culverwell]
+East Kent Gazette - 25 August 1917 - "Lieut.-Colonel Ernest Alfred Brooke Alston, Northampton Regiment, attached D.C.L.I., killed on August 11th, was the fourth son of the late Surgeon-Major and Mrs. W.E.
+Alston, of Sandgate.
+Born in 1877, he was educated at Tonbridge School.
+He entered the Militia in 1895, and was gazetted from there to a commission in the Northampton Regiment, with whom he served during the South African War, being awarded the Queen's medal with three clasps.
+In May, 1915, he went to France with a battalion of the Northamptonshire Regt. as major, and a year later was given command of a battalion of the D.C.L.I.
+He had been on continuous active service from May, 1915, until the day of his death, and had twice mentioned in dispatches."

 31 July - 10 November 1917.
 By the summer of 1917 the British Army was able for the first time to fight on its chosen ground on its terms.
 Having secured the southern ridges of Ypres at Messines in June, the main attack started on 31st July 1917 accompanied by what seemed like incessant heavy rain, which coupled with the artillery barrages conspired to turn much of the battlefield into a bog.
 Initial failure prompted changes in the high command and a strategy evolved to take the ring of ridges running across the Ypres salient in a series of 'bite and hold' operations, finally culminating in the capture of the most easterly ridge on which sat the infamous village of Passchendaele.
 The Official History carries the footnote ?The clerk power to investigate the exact losses was not available? but estimates of British casualties range from the official figure of 244,000 to almost 400,000.
 Within five months the Germans pushed the British back to the starting line, which was where they had been since May 1915.